-The Cyprus culture is a rich and varied one with strong influences from Turkey and the surrounding Mediterranean countries.
+The Turkish Cypriot Culture is a rich and varied one with strong influences from Turkey and the surrounding Mediterranean countries.

 Turkish Cypriot Family